Hadji Murat (novella): Inspiration

 The theme of struggle while remaining faithful resonated with an ailing Tolstoy as he approached death.
 His letters suggest that this work gave him a brief, final moment of vigor.
 Just as the author struggled with failing health, his meditation on a man refusing to give in to the demands of the world helped him to complete the book, although he did not intend to publish it and was only concerned with its completion.
 In addition to the theme of resistance, determinism is a major theme, as it is in War and Peace.
-An even clearer theme is the struggle between Christian Russia and Muslim Caucasian Imamate, the classic West vs. East theme found in Russian history and works of fiction, a theme that still manifests in wars between Chechnya and Russia.
+Another prominent theme is the struggle between imperial Russia and the Caucasian Imamate, reflecting the broader East vs. West dichotomy frequently explored in 19th-century Russian literature.

 The work recalls Alexander Pushkin's historical novel The Captain's Daughter (1836) because its realism is also based on actual people and events, though the main character in Pushkin does not meet the same end.
 Tolstoy used material in Russian archives, including Hadji Murad's own account of his life.

 Historical context

-Tolstoy created this story set in the Caucasus Mountains during the mid-nineteenth century when Russian imperial expansion sought to subdue Chechen-Dagestani tribes.
-Hadji Murat is also linked with Tolstoy's own experiences in the military.
+Tolstoy created this story, set in the Caucasus Mountains during the mid-nineteenth century, when Russian imperial expansion sought to subdue Chechen and Dagestani tribes.
+Hadji Murat is also linked with Tolstoy's own military experiences in the region.
 He wrote to his brother in 1851: "If you wish to show off with news… you may recount that a certain Hadji Murad [...] surrendered a few days ago to the Russian government.
 He was the leading dare-devil and ‘brave’ of all Chechnya, but has been led into committing a mean action."

-In the book he described the experiences of the Caucasian and Russian struggle that both he and Hadji Murad were caught up in.
-Although it was written about fifty years after the events of the story actually happened, Tolstoy convincingly shows the contrast between the bureaucratic decay of Russia and the healthy passionate life of a mountaineer.
+In the book he described the Caucasian War that both he and Hadji Murad were caught up in.
+Although written about fifty years after the events occurred, Tolstoy highlights the contrast between the bureaucratic rigidity of the Russian imperial court and the passionate life of the mountain tribes.